By: Deborah O’Malley | Last Updated May, 2021

-In a conversation I had with Michael Aagaard, international keynote speaker and conversion optimizer, I learned the top five secrets to make your registration forms convert.
+In a conversation I had with Michael Aagaard, international keynote speaker and conversion optimizer, we discussed the top five secrets to make your registration forms convert.

 Today, I’m going to share the first secret with you so you can immediately apply it to improve your own digital marketing performance.